- Cooked lentils are great human foods but they can also be safely added to a well-balanced diet for dogs in moderation.

 4. Do lentils make dogs sick?

-When not prepared properly, lentils can make dogs sick.
-However, if prepared properly—this means cooking the lentil properly until it is soft—then lentils can actually be quite healthy for dogs.
-Again, check with your vet as to how much your dog should eat and how often she should eat lentils.
+Are lentils bad for dogs?
+No. But when not prepared properly, lentils can make dogs sick.
+However, if prepared properly—this means cooking the lentil until it is soft—then lentils can actually be quite healthy for dogs.
+Again, check with the vet as to how much a dog should eat and how often she should eat lentils.